eventnetusa/eventnet/src/_vip/medicare-oep.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      There is still time to **Engage, Activate and Enroll**consumers this OEP.
+      There is still time to **Engage, Activate and Enroll &nbsp;**consumers this OEP.
 If you can make a timely decision in the next 3 weeks, EventNetUSA is prepared to assist for upcoming Medicare OE 2017-18 outreach marketing.